woodRock/fishy-business/docs/source/literature.rst

 bi2020gc
 --------
+    * GC-MS Fingerprints Profiling Using Machine Learning Models for Food Flavor Prediction
-    * Bi et al. proposed a CNN model that incorporated GC-MS data fusion for food science.
+    * (Bi 2022) proposed a CNN model that incorporated GC-MS data fusion for food science.
-    * The high-dimensional data was naturally suited towards the CNN.
+    * Data:
+        * Food flavour quality evaluation is interesting, but lacks evaluation techniques.
+        * Olfactometry, an instrument used to detect and measure odor dilution, is unreliable due to user error or systematic laboratroy effect.
+        * Existing technique for analysis was intractable large scale.
+        * Evaluated on existing Gas Chromatography - Mass Spectrometry (GC-MS) measurements on peanut oil data.
+    * Method:
+        * A novel fingerprint modelling and profilling process
+        * Dataset expansion
+    * Results:
         * Their work classified the flavour quality of peanut oil with 93\% accuracy.
-    * Similar to this project, the existing technique for analysis was intractable large scale.
-    * The fusion of existing datasets improved the efficacy of their model.
+        * Dataset expansion: the fusion of existing datasets improved the efficacy of their model.
+    * Why it matters?
+        * CNN can make accurate predictions on high-dimensional GC-MS data.
+        * Proposes method can automate aroma analysis, reducing human labour, and improving accuracy.
+    Related:
+        * (Eder 1995) is the original gas chromatrogaphy (GC) paper.
+        * (Zhang 2008) preprocssing method for aligning gas chromatography (GC).
+        * (Wood 2022) performs classification / feature selection on gas chromatography data.

 black2019rapid
 --------------
     * Rapid detection and specific identification of offals within minced beef samples utilising ambient mass spectrometry
     * (Black 2019) propsoe REIMS for rapid and specific identification of foffal cuts within minced beef samples.
     * Data:
-        * Cheap offal products can be addded to beef tissues when they are minced in food processing to cut corners and increase profits.
+        * Cheap offal products can be addded to beef tissues when they are minced in food processing to cut corners and increase profits.``
         * Both DNA methodologies and vibrational spectroscopy are ineffective at detecting these adulterations.
         * Minced beef with alteration from beef brain, heart, kidnesy, large insestine and liver tissues.
     * Method:
         * They propose Rapid evaportive ionization mass spectrometry (REIMS).
         * Chemometric (?) analysis of REIMS could detect unique/significant markers.
+        * Prinicapl component anaylsis linear discriminat anaylsis (PCA-LDA) (Abdi 2010) using orthogonal partial least squares discriminant analysis (OPLS-DA) (Boccard 2013).
+        * PCA was used for dimensionality reduction.
+        * LDA, specificially OPLS-DA was used for classification.
     * Results:
         * The adulteration levels were measured on raw/boiled minced beefs.
         * Raw: brain (5%), heart (1-10%), kidney (1-5%), large intestincce (1-10%), liver (5-10%).